pypy/pypy/pypy/doc/getting-started-dev.rst

    interpreter are defined in `pypy/interpreter/typedef.py`_.

-*  `pypy/interpreter/pyparser`_ contains a recursive descent parser, and input data files that allow it to parse the syntax of various Python versions.
-Once the input data has been processed, the parser can be translated by the above machinery into efficient code.
+*  `pypy/interpreter/pyparser`_ contains a recursive descent parser, and grammar files that allow it to parse the syntax of various Python versions.
+Once the grammar has been processed, the parser can be translated by the above machinery into efficient code.

 *  `pypy/interpreter/astcompiler`_ contains the compiler.
 This
    contains a modified version of the compiler package from CPython that fixes some bugs and is translatable.
-That the compiler and parser are translatable is new in 0.8.0 and it makes using the resulting binary interactively much more pleasant.

 *  `pypy/objspace/std`_ contains the `Standard object space`_.
 The main file is `pypy/objspace/std/objspace.py`_.
 For each type, the files ``xxxtype.py`` and